All Episodes

 Makes no sense.

-Again, it was fucking Gavin Newsom.
+Again, it was fucking Gavin Newsome.

-He's like, you know what I'm really scared of?
+He's like, you know what?

-It's holding political office.
+I'm really scared of is holding political office.

 Terrifies me.

-They're like, oh yeah, well, we'll give you that right now.
+They're like, oh, yeah, well, we'll give you that right now.

 You're now the governor.